Latenode

 Trigger

-The automation is triggered whenever a new event is created in the user's Google Calendar.
+This step is triggered whenever a new event is added to the connected Google Calendar.
+The workflow monitors the calendar for new additions.

 2